-Students find the most success when they work with a tutor as well as independently, so we’ve put together a list of education resources to keep your kids busy in the off hours.
+Students find the most success when they’re able to work with a tutor and then apply their skills independently thereafter, so we’ve put together a list of education resources to keep your kids busy in the off hours.

 *Services provided by With a Twist Education Ltd.